Single Sign On (SSO) with Microsoft Entra ID (formerly Azure Active Directory/Azure AD)

 Explicit User/Group Access Grants

-If you want to have more specific control over who is allowed to pass through the Azure AD application for authentication into TeamDynamix, leave the application level setting above set to Yes.
+If you want to have more specific control over who is allowed to pass through the Entra ID application for authentication into TeamDynamix, leave the application level setting above set to Yes.
 Instead, go to Manage > Users and groups and assign specific users and/or groups who can pass through this application.
-Any user/group not specified in this page will be prevented at the Azure AD side of the SSO authentication flow from continuing on into TeamDynamix!
+Any user/group not specified in this page will be prevented at the Entra ID side of the SSO authentication flow from continuing on into TeamDynamix!
 Again, users/groups allowed in this page will not be implicitly granted access to TeamDynamix.
-TeamDynamix still requires an internal user record, with a username value matched to the Azure AD value released in the eppn attribute, to be authorized for TeamDynamix sign in.
+TeamDynamix still requires an internal user record, with a username value matched to the Entra ID value released in the eppn attribute, to be authorized for TeamDynamix sign in.

 Metadata Exchange

-The last step before you can enable and test Azure AD SSO authentication into TeamDynamix is a metadata exchange.
+The last step before you can enable and test Entra ID SSO authentication into TeamDynamix is a metadata exchange.
 Copy the App Federation Metadata Url link from the SAML Signing Certificate box and provide this to the TeamDynamix representative you are working with.

 Once TeamDynamix has confirmed that your metadata is registered in their service provider, you may move on to configuring and enabling SSO in TeamDynamix.